-While thousands of Londoners are trained in first aid, most can only help if they happen to be present at the scene.
-Ambulance services use GoodSAM to notify responders of nearby emergencies via their smartphones, allowing them to arrive quickly, often before an ambulance, in cases where every second counts.
+So how did these volunteers come to his rescue so quickly?
+Only the day before Phil’s cardiac arrest, the Welsh Ambulance Service had integrated an initiative called GoodSAM with its system.
+GoodSAM is a mobile app and web platform that alerts trained responders, such as off-duty doctors, nurses, paramedics and qualified first aiders, to life-threatening emergencies close by.
+Ambulance services use GoodSAM to notify responders of nearby emergencies via their smartphones, allowing volunteers to arrive quickly, often before an ambulance, in cases where every second counts.
 The app also lists details of more than 23,000 defibrillators, directing responders to locate one whenever possible.

-“Following a cardiac arrest, a patient’s chances of survival fall by 10% for each minute they don’t have good quality resuscitation or defibrillation,” says Mark Wilson, consultant neurosurgeon at Imperial College, Air Ambulance doctor and co-founder of GoodSAM.
+‘Following a cardiac arrest, a patient’s chances of survival falls by 10 per cent for each minute they don’t have good quality resuscitation or defibrillation’Mark Wilson, Consultant Neurosurgeon at Imperial College, Air Ambulance Doctor and Co-founder of GoodSAM